- May 26, 2021

 While our teams are still here and will continue to be here for you and your furry family members if they are sick or injured, we ask for your understanding and patience.
 Your access to our hospitals and staff will likely be different for quite some time.
-The days of us being able to accommodate a quick “fit in” appointment with a specialist or have the emergency veterinarian see your pet immediately for a non-life threatening issue are no longer possible for the foreseeable future.
+The days of us being able to accommodate a quick “fit in” appointment with a specialist or have the emergency veterinarian see your pet immediately for a non-life-threatening issue are no longer possible for the foreseeable future.

 OUR ICU’S ARE FULL

 In direct correlation to the demand for emergency services, critical care departments in the veterinary industry have also reached capacity.
-We never want to redirect a case needing care from a criticalist, but when all of our patient beds are in use our options are very limited.
+We never want to redirect a case needing care from a criticalist, but when all of our patient beds are in use, our options are very limited.

 PLEASE BE PROACTIVE

 Critical life-threatening emergencies should come straight to us.
 If you have time, please call ahead to let us know when you’re coming.
-Less urgent pet emergencies can be handled at your regular vet or, if appropriate, by appointment with one of our specialists.
+Less urgent pet emergencies can be handled by your regular vet or, if appropriate, by appointment with one of our specialists.

 If your pet is not having a critical emergency, we encourage you to first try making an appointment with your primary care veterinarian if they’re open and able to get you in.
 Alternatively, you can use our ER in a non-critical emergency, but please recognize that we triage cases as they come in and there will likely be a long wait for your pet to be seen.
 Plan ahead and pack snacks, face masks, hand sanitizer, games, reading materials, a power cord, and lots of water.